wandb/docs/docs/guides/hosting/operator.md

 :::

 **Choose one of the following:**
-- If you have provisioned all required external services and want to deploy W&B onto Kubernetes with Helm CLI, please continues [here](#deploy-wb-with-helm-cli).
+- If you have provisioned all required external services and want to deploy W&B onto Kubernetes with Helm CLI, please continue [here](#deploy-wb-with-helm-cli).
 - If you prefer managing infrastructure and the W&B Server with Terraform, please continue [here](#deploy-wb-with-helm-terraform-module).
-- If you want to utilize the W&B Cloud Terraform Modules, please continues [here](#deploy-wb-with-wb-cloud-terraform-modules).
+- If you want to utilize the W&B Cloud Terraform Modules, please continue [here](#deploy-wb-with-wb-cloud-terraform-modules).

 ## Deploy W&B with Helm CLI
 W&B provides a Helm Chart to deploy the W&B Kubernetes Operator to a Kubernetes cluster.
 This approach allows you to deploy W&B Server via Helm CLI or a continuous delivery tool like ArgoCD.
 Please make sure that the above mentioned requirements are in place.